Women Engage for a Common Future: Global role and processes

 More than 50,000 representatives of social movements and civil society organizations protested in Rio de Janeiro in June of 2012 against what they saw as unfair and unsustainable economic policies.
-At the same time, 30,000 participants of the United Nations 2012 Rio+20 conference contributed to the document "The Future We Want" which set the path for the Sustainable Development Goals (replacing the Millennium Development Goals).
+At the same time, 30,000 participants of the United Nations 2012 Rio+20 conference created the document "The Future We Want" which set the path for the Sustainable Development Goals (replacing the Millennium Development Goals).
 WECF participated in the Rio+20 conference as co-facilitator of the Women's Major Group, one of the nine groups of civil society that have a space in the UN policy process.
-WECF's role was to facilitate the 300 organizations through virtual and face-to-face meetings, develop joint proposals for the negotiation text, organize meetings with country negotiators, as well as organizing events in which to present the priorities of women's organizations.
+WECF's role was to facilitate the 300 organizations through virtual and face-to-face meetings, created proposals for the negotiation text, organize meetings with country negotiators, as well as organizing events in which to present the priorities of women's organizations.